Chapter 26:

 “It’s likely he's still near the river, something of his size would need a lot of water to remain hydrated…” She muttered.

 Sol sighed.
-Though there was no one to watch, he made a show of wiggling his fingers, before forming them into a V shape and prodding Luna's forehead with them.
+Though there was no one to watch, he made a show of wiggling his fingers, before forming them into a V shape and prodding Luna's forehead.

 “What?”
 Luna shouted, her voice likely the loudest thing the plains had heard in years.

 “You okay?
-You’ve fixated on that spell for a while.”
+I can’t remember the last time you looked up from that spell..”
 Sol’s upbeat and mischievous tone shifted quickly to one of concern.
 A one-eighty only possible amongst siblings.

 “Of course I am, our whole objective is to track that monster down, isn’t it?”
 Luna snipped.
 “What else am I supposed to do?”